bictorv/chaosnet-bridge/doc/CONFIGURATION.md

 - `link` *LINKTYPE* `host` *%o* *ROUTEARGS*

 	configures an individual host (octal 16-bit address).
-	For TLS links, the address can be the string `unknown` (but only if cbridge is configured to use DNS).
+	For TLS links **only**, the address can be the string `unknown` (but only if cbridge is configured to use DNS).
 	In this case, the address is discovered dynamically from the DNS addresses of the server CN, which is found in its TLS certificate.
-	This is mainly useful when the server might occasionally change addresses, like the central hub for [the Global Chaosnet](https://chaosnet.net/global).
+	This is mainly useful when the server might occasionally change addresses or have more than one address, like the central hub for [the Global Chaosnet](https://chaosnet.net/global).
 	For `unknown` to work, the server must have an address on a subnet which matches the `myaddr` link parameter (or the `chaddr` global parameter).

 ### ROUTEDEF: